julep-ai/julep/README.md

 Julep is a platform for creating AI agents that remember past interactions and can perform complex tasks.
 It offers long-term memory and manages multi-step processes.

-Julep lets you define multi-step tasks that can include decision-making, loops, parallel processing, and built-in integration with hundreds of external tools and APIs.
-Typically, AI applications tend to be simple and have linear chains of a handful of prompts and API calls without much branching or decision-making.
+Julep enables the creation of multi-step tasks incorporating decision-making, loops, parallel processing, and integration with numerous external tools and APIs.

+While many AI applications are limited to simple, linear chains of prompts and API calls with minimal branching, Julep is built to handle more complex scenarios.

+It supports:
+- Intricate, multi-step processes
+- Dynamic decision-making
+- Parallel execution

 > [!TIP]
 > Imagine you want to build an AI agent that can do more than just answer simple questions—it needs to handle complex tasks, remember past interactions, and maybe even use other tools or APIs.
 That's where Julep comes in.